 At Los Cusingos we can get lost in time and forget we are only a half hour from the bustling city and the agriculture of the El General Valley.
 The home site looks as if Alexander might return from one of his epic walks, full of stories and details of birds seen that day.
 This pioneer of natural history in Central America, most notably Costa Rica, chronicled the intimate life history of hundreds of species.
 He wrote numerous books, including the country’s first formative field guide.

 Skutch first came to Central American in the 1930s, working at a botanist for the United Fruit company.
 In 1941, he settled in Costa Rica.
 Over the next 40 years, he would author some 200 scientific papers and 40 books—using a simple typewriter from his desk in a rustic cabin with shuttered windows.
 He was readily interrupted by birds.
 He made a life with his sweet wife, Pamela.
-Our early Naturalist Journeys trips visited them, and we always made sure to take her favorite cookies.
+Our early Naturalist Journeys trips visited them, and we always made sure to bring her favorite cookies.
 Dr. Skutch left us just eight days before his 100th birthday.
 His later writings were deeply philosophical.

 Today, the farm is managed by the Tropical Science Center.
 It is a fabulous place to find mixed flocks of tanagers, and some secretive species like Eye-ringed Flatbill and Royal Flycatcher.
 A real treat is to see North American migrant warblers here on their winter home alongside resident warblers like the Buff-rumped Warbler.
 Long-billed Hermit feed in colorful heliconia flowers, and walking near the river we may find beautiful Fasciated Tiger-Heron.
 The property is named for a real beauty here on the Pacific side of the Continental Divide: the Fiery-billed Aracari.
 It sits at an elevation of 2700 ft.